-Cost per Staff Member in 2017
+Cost per Staff Member

 The following office furniture costs assume each staff member has, on average, a desk, adjustable chair, under-desk set of drawers, meeting chair, one quarter of a meeting table and one fifth of a sofa – all delivered and installed.

 So the amounts in Figure 1 can be multiplied by the number of staff to estimate the cost of all office furniture, except for special requirements.